rohankalbag/electronic-devices/README.md

 ## Course Instructor - Prof. Saurabh Lodha

-This repository contains all the relevant reports, files, inferences created after NGSPICE simulations as well as hands-on experimentation at WEL - IIT Bombay
+This repository contains all the relevant reports, files, inferences created after NGSPICE simulations as well as hands-on experimentation at Wadhwani Electronics Lab - Department of Electrical Engineering, Indian Institute of Technology Bombay